Blundellsands & Crosby railway station

 Blundellsands & Crosby railway station is a railway station in the Blundellsands area of Merseyside, England.
 It also serves the adjacent town of Crosby.
 It is situated on the Northern Line of the Merseyrail network.

 History

+Blundellsands & Crosby railway station opened on 24 July 1848 as Crosby when the Liverpool, Crosby and Southport Railway (LC&SR) opened its line from Waterloo to Southport Eastbank Street.